Cargill: Land grabbing

 The NGO Oxfam has documented an illustrative case of land grabbing.
-Between 2010 and 2012 Cargill brought huge areas of land in Colombia under its control despite legal restrictions on the acquisition of state land.
-To accomplish this, Cargill set up no fewer than 36 mailbox companies, which enabled it to exceed the legally prescribed maximum size of land ownership.
-With more than 50,000 hectares of land, Cargill thus acquired more than 30 times the land legally permitted for a single owner.
+Between 2010 and 2012, Cargill brought large areas of land in Colombia under its control despite legal restrictions on acquiring state land.
+To accomplish this, Cargill established at least 36 mailbox companies, enabling it to exceed the legally prescribed maximum landholding size.
+With more than 50,000 hectares of land, Cargill acquired more than 30 times the legally permitted limit for a single owner.

 Food contamination

-In 1971, Cargill sold 63,000 tons of seed treated with a methylmercury-based fungicide that eventually caused a minimum of 650 deaths when it was eaten.
-The fumigated seed grain was provided by Cargill at the specific request of Saddam Hussein and was never intended for direct human or animal consumption prior to planting.
+In 1971, Cargill sold 63,000 tons of seed treated with a methylmercury-based fungicide that, when eaten, eventually caused at least 650 deaths.
+The fumigated seed grain was provided by Cargill at the specific request of Saddam Hussein and was never intended for direct human or animal consumption before planting.

 Cargill's grain—which was dyed red and labeled with warnings in Spanish and English as well as a skull and crossbones design following a previous incident of mercury-treated seed being sold as food in Iraqi markets in 1960—was distributed too late for much of the 1971 planting season, causing many farmers to sell their excess product in the public markets at very low prices; this attracted many poor Iraqis who either could not understand the warnings or disregarded them, causing thousands of cases of mercury poisoning.
-The long latency period before developing symptoms and cattle's greater tolerance of mercury poisoning also contributed to the mistaken impression the surplus seed grain was safe to eat.
+The long latency period before developing symptoms and cattle's greater tolerance of mercury poisoning also contributed to the mistaken impression that the surplus seed grain was safe to eat.

 In October 2007, Cargill announced the recall of nearly 850,000 frozen beef patties produced at its packing plant in Butler, Wisconsin that were suspected of being contaminated with E. coli.
 The beef was sold mainly at Walmart and Sam's Club stores.

 In March 2009, the Australian Quarantine and Inspection Service (AQIS) temporarily suspended Cargill Australia's license to export meat to Japan and the US after E. coli was detected in Cargill's export containers from its Wagga Wagga plant.
 In late April 2009, AQIS lifted Cargill Australia's suspension on its export license.